MahidharMannuru5/AttNbkrist/README.md

-# Getting Started with Create React App
+# Getting Started with NBKRIST Attendance App
 https://att.nbkrist.org/attendance/Apps_ren/getAllMidMarksAsJSONGivenRollNo.php?q=20kb1a0581

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+How to use the website?
+Click the following URL:

+Enter your rollNo:
+For the MidMarks,
+Click MidMarks in the navigation bar
+Enter your rollNo:
+Click submit

 ## Available Scripts